New study examines how many moons an Earth-mass planet could host

 “Our model ignores the gravitational effects of all the other planets within the Solar System,” Quarles said.
-“This is important when we look beyond the Solar System because there are systems with only a single planet candidate.
+“This is important when we look beyond the Solar System because there are a large number of systems with only a single planet candidate.
 There are currently two exomoon candidates, but they both orbit Jupiter-like planets at about one astronomical unit (approximately 150 million km or 93 million miles).”

 “However, the numerical studies have shown that the practical stability limits are within twice the Roche radius and about half of the Hill radius,” Satyal said.
 “Thus, we started the simulation of multiple moons (up to nine) between these reduced boundary limits and checked how many of them survived until the end of the simulation time.”